-As you may have noticed in the previous discussion, the computer scientists developing these abstractions are working mostly in C++, and the implementation of new standards in compilers is also seen first for C++.
+As you may have noticed in the previous discussion, the computer scientists developing these abstractions are working mostly in C++ (SYCL, Kokkos, Charm++,...), and the implementation of new standards in compilers is also seen first for C++ (for Clang even proposed additions to the standard are usually implemented).
 From a practical perspective this has some clear implications: if you want to access the latest software technologies then you had better consider C++ for your application.
-This may appear harsh given that the Fortran standard has clear capabilities in this space, but it is a current reality that cannot be ignored.
-Also, given that the vast majority of researchers will eventually transition to industry (because there simply aren't enough permanent jobs in academia) it is more responsible to ensure they have programming expertise in a language that is heavily used in the commercial space.
-Finally, the ecosystem surrounding C++ (IDEs, testing frameworks, libraries,...) is much richer because of it's use in industry and computer science.
+This may appear harsh given that the Fortran standard has obvious capabilities in this space, but it is a current reality that cannot be ignored.
+Also, given the likelihood that the majority of researchers will eventually transition to industry it is perhaps prudent to ensure they have programming expertise in a language that is heavily used in the commercial space.
+Finally, the eco-system surrounding C++ (IDEs, testing frameworks, libraries,...) is much richer because of it's use in industry and computer science.